crubio/surfe-diem-api/README.md

-# WIP surf & weather forcasting data API
+# WIP surf & weather forecasting data API

 # how to run locally
 First clone this repo by using following command